martins-jean/Real-time-data-processing-in-AWS/README.md

   - Protocol: email. <br>
   - Endpoint: type a valid email address you can access.
 You will receive an email to confirm the subscription. <br>

 3. Navigate to the Lambda console and click on the AnomalyMessageDeliveryFunction.
 This function runs a scan on the WindDataTable and filters the results according to the anomaly score.
-If the score is higher or equal to 2, it adds the location and wind speed for that item to an SNS message and publishes it to the AnomalyNotification SNS topic.
+If the score is higher or equal to 2, it adds the location and wind speed for that item to an SNS message and publishes it to the AnomalyNotification SNS topic. <br>
+4. To create a test event on the source code page, click Test:

+  - Event name: AnomalyNotification. <br>

+5. Click save, review the successful alert and click test again to see the results. <br>
+6. Go to the email you listed and verify that you received three notifications.
 </details>